GabeScott/standard-works-vault/General Conference/1982 April - Five Million Members—A Milestone and Not a Summit.md

 # Five Million Members—A Milestone and Not a Summit

-*By Gordon B. Hinckley - Counselor in the First Presidency*
+By President Gordon B. Hinckley - *Counselor in the First Presidency*

 *Given in the April session of the 1982 General Conference*